- RP Career profiles in the EU legislation

 |WD7.2||Guidance document to support the implementation of E&T requirements for RPO*|

-*Meanwhile, these documents were received an update.
+*Meanwhile, these documents have received an update.

 - Career profile of the Medical Physics Expert